XyliaUp/bns-preview-tools/README.md

 output origion data

 ## pak files
-output file
+This software is not specifical for viewing Unreal Engine assets, only support output file.
+If you need more features, please use [FModel](https://github.com/4sval/FModel).

 ## role attribute calculate
 the function has some defects, carefuly.

 Environment
 ==========================
-.NET 7.0 SDK
+.NET 8.0 SDK
 Windows 7 above